on3moy/IS640_GPT_Project/README.md

 - Save generated text of 300 - 500 tokens to a file called milestone8.txt

 ## Final Presentation
-- Present the model’s performance, the generated text, and the challenges faced.S
+- Present the model’s performance, the generated text, and the challenges faced.